MalayaSociety/the-product-3dadf/content/pages/index.md

     features:
       - title: Comes in one size
         subtitle: For true work-life balance
-        content: >-
+        content: >
-          Stop juggling between calendar apps and productivity tools — from now on all your appointments and meetings appear in one place.
+          Stop juggling between other devices — from now on all needs can come from one place.
         actions:
           - label: Learn More
             url: /pricing